 Sometimes it is more interesting to preserve than to change.

-Certain spaces of the house reached quasi “sacred” status, particularly a room referred to as “el cuarto del Abuelo”; more often than expected Spanish was the common language in the “meetings”.
-Memories are often associated with a place.
-Disturbing it may, in turn destroy the possibility of such memories being present.
-In contrast, preserving its physical and material characteristics could arguably preserve immaterial aspects associated with such place.
+Certain spaces of the house reached quasi “sacred” status, particularly a room referred to as “Grosspapi’s Zimmer.”
+Memories are often associated with place.
+Preserving its physical and material characteristics could arguably preserve immaterial aspects associated with such a precious room.
 This room might be the clearest example of our intention of collapsing Past, Future and Present within the walls of the house.

 Establishing a more direct relationship with the garden.